bergie/VIE/README.md

 ### Building VIE

 The VIE library consists of many individual pieces that we merge together in the build process.
-You'll need [Apache Ant](http://ant.apache.org/).
+You'll need [Grunt](http://gruntjs.com).
 Then just run:

-    $ ant
+    $ grunt build

 The built VIE library will appear in the `dist` folder.

+#### Core-only distribution

+In addition to the regular full build, there is also a slimmer build of VIE available that only includes the core parts of the library and no external service.
+To build that instead, run:

+    $ grunt build:core

 ### Running Unit Tests